 The ribbon continues to move along and solidifies slowly in the annealing chamber.

-During the cooling process, considerable stresses may develop in the glass.
+During the cooling process, considerable stresses may develop in the glass is made.
 If too much stress builds up, then the cooled glass will break beneath the cutter.
 To avoid the stresses, the glass passes through a heat treatment tunnel known as a lehr.
-In this chamber, the temperature of the ribbon is closely controlled and gradually lowered to 250 degrees Celsius to produce annealed glass.
+In this chamber, the temperature of the ribbon is closely controlled.
+And gradually lowered to 250 degrees Celsius to produce annealed.

 Step 4: Quality Inspection

-To ensure the highest product quality, scanners examine the hardened ribbon of glass to identify imperfections.
+To ensure the highest product quality, scanners examine the hardened ribbon to identify imperfections.

-While the float process is known for producing flawless glass, there are rare occasions where a bubble or an inclusion may have been missed during the refining stage, a grain of sand may have refused to melt, or a tremor in the float bath may have caused ripples in the ribbon.
+While the float process is known for producing flawless glass.
+There are rare occasions.
+Where a bubble or inclusion may have been missed during the refining stage, a grain of sand may have refused to melt.
+Or a tremor in the float bath may have caused ripples in the ribbon.
 Through quality on-line inspections, these faults are revealed and discarded.

 Step 5: Cutting and Lift Off

-As the ribbon moves along the conveyor rolls, its edges are trimmed off by diamond wheels and the glass is precisely cut to customer-specific dimensions at rates as high as 6000 tonnes a week.
-The automatically-cut sheets of glass are then lifted off by robotic arms and stacked into racks, cases, or packs all set to be coated or delivered to customers.
+As the ribbon moves along the conveyor rolls, its edges are trimmed off by diamond wheels.
+And the glass is made precisely cut to customer-specific dimensions at rates as high as 6000 tonnes a week.
+The automatically-cut sheets.
+Then lifted off by robotic arms and stacked into racks, cases, or packs all set to be coated or delivered to customers.

-Float glass is generally sold per square metre.
-Computers translate the customer’s specifications into the automated cutter, which cuts the ribbon of glass in patterns designed to reduce wastage.
+Float is generally sold per square metre.
+Computers translate the customer’s specifications into the automated cutter.
+Which cuts the ribbon of glass is made in patterns designed to reduce wastage.

 Step 6: Coating

-This is the stage where a variety of coatings to improve the thermal and solar performance of the glass can be applied.
-Some manufacturers deposit coatings in the glass during the early stages of the float process, but coating application is usually done when the glass has been cut to precision.
+This is the stage where a variety of coatings to improve.
+The thermal and solar performance of the glass can be applied.
+Some manufacturers deposit coatings in the glass during the early stages of the float process.
+But coating application is usually done when this is cut to precision.

 Step 7: Dispatch

-Once multiple coatings are applied, the glass is then stacked onto vehicles ready for dispatch.
-This final stage of the float manufacturing process involves lading the cases of glass panes onto trucks or into open-top containers and then shipping the orders to the customer.
+Once multiple coatings are applied, they are stacked onto vehicles ready for dispatch.
+This final stage of the float manufacturing process involves lading the cases of panes onto trucks or into open-top containers and then shipping the orders to the customer.

-To know more about glass or if you have any other questions on how the float glass process works, send us an email.
+To know more about glass.
+If you have any other questions on how the float glass process works, send us an email.